 Peter has performed with the Dallas Symphony Orchestra, the Colorado Symphony Orchestra and the Colorado Music Festival Orchestra, the Fort Collins Symphony, and the Cheyenne Symphony He has been a featured jazz soloist at North American Saxophone Alliance Regional and Biennial Conferences.
 He has also performed at IAJE International Conferences in Anaheim and Toronto, Canada, at the Jeju International Wind Ensemble Festival in South Korea, and has performed at World Saxophone Congresses in Valencia, Spain, Bangkok, Thailand, St. Andrews, Scotland and Strasbourg, France.

 Peter Sommer is Professor of Saxophone and Jazz Studies at Colorado State University in Ft.
-Collins and serves as the Woodwind Area Coordinator for the School of Music, Theatre and Dance.
+Collins and serves as the Director of Music for the School of Music, Theatre and Dance.
 He is a D’Addario Woodwinds Artist and performs exclusive on Select Jazz and Reserve Reeds on all of his instruments.